A Broken Heart is an Open Heart

 Philanthropy and Compassion Personified

 George Michael was an icon and pin-up of my childhood, being a child of the 80’s and all.
-Finding fame with his pop band ‘Wham!’ then later going onto be a solo artist, he would go on who sell 120 million records worldwide, making him one of the best selling music artists of all time.
-I have a vested interest in George as he lived up the road from me in the Oxfordshire village of Goring-on-Thames.
+Finding fame with his pop band ‘Wham!’, then later going onto become a solo artist, he would go on who sell 120 million records worldwide, making him one of the best selling music artists of all time.
+I have a vested interest in George, as he lived up the road from me in the Oxfordshire village of Goring-on-Thames.
 This was also where he was found dead by his lover, Fadi Fatwas, on Christmas day, 2016.

 George with his parents, Kyriacos (Jack) and Lesley

 This need he felt to hide his sexuality eventually took its toll mentally, leading to a deep depression.
-It wasn’t until he met his first real love, Brazilian designer Anselmo Fileppa, in the crowd at one of his concerts, that he finally began to feel comfortable with his true nature.
-According to George, not only did this relationship help him come out of the closet, Fileppa also helped him learn to relax and enjoy life more.
-But tragedy would strike 6 months into the relationship when Fileppa was diagnosed as being HIV positive.
-George found his lover’s subsequent death particularly hard to cope with and it took him three years to fully grieve his loss, only to then lose his mother to cancer, which would have had a devastating effect.
-He had lost both of these central people within 5 years.
+It wasn’t until he met his first real love, Brazilian designer Anselmo Fileppa, in the crowd at one of his concerts, that he finally began to feel comfortable with his true sexual nature.
+According to George, not only did this relationship help him come out of the closet, but Fileppa also helped him learn to relax and enjoy life more.
+But tragedy would strike 6 months into the relationship, when Fileppa was diagnosed as being HIV positive.
+George found his lover’s subsequent death particularly hard to cope with, and it took him three years to fully grieve his loss, only to then go on to lose his mother to cancer, which would have had a truly devastating effect.
+He had lost both of these central people within 5 years of each other.

 George, looking pensive